Shared Egg Freezing

 Your journey will closely follow the traditional Egg Freezing journey including:

 During this step, you’ll begin hormonal treatments by either taking a pill or an injectable medication.
 This medication encourages your ovaries to produce more mature eggs than they would naturally.
-The end goal is to get at least three mature and fully-developed eggs.
 We’ll track your egg development with blood tests and ultrasounds.
 It takes time for your body to adjust to the hormones and nurture your new eggs, so this stage can take several weeks.

 Once you’ve produced enough mature eggs, you’ll receive a hormone injection that induces ovulation (releasing the mature eggs).
 After about 36 hours, you’ll return to our office for the outpatient egg retrieval procedure.
 An anesthesiologist will place you under IV sedation and our specialists will remove the eggs.
 This only takes about 15 minutes, and you’ll rest comfortably afterwards in one of our recovery rooms.
 After about 30 minutes, you’ll be able to go home.